Frequently Asked Questions

 Can I buy a child or infant sized willow coffin?

-In the unfortunate event that a coffin should be needed for an infant or child, please get in touch and we can discuss the options available for such a coffin.
+Steph can weave any size coffin.
+Should one be needed for an infant or child, please get in touch and we can create this for you.

 What is the Difference between a willow coffin and a wicker coffin?